 Multi-functional and uniquely configurable, the unit has been designed to the world’s most stringent hardware and software security standards, and harnesses intelligent power management for prolonged battery life of up to 12 hours.

 BIMS enables biometric identification across a range of modalities – from fingerprint through to iris scanning – as well as being highly mobile and readily configurable.
 It can be rolled out rapidly in any environment requiring agile identification and processing of crowds.

 “The need for secure and authentic identity management has reached crisis proportions globally, with demand for advanced biometrics surging.
-The biometrics systems market is predicted to be worth anything from $15-billion to $24-billion by 2020,” he explains.
+The biometrics systems market is predicted to be worth anything from $15-billion – $24-billion,” he explains.

 However, most of the systems currently on the market offer single factor authentication.
 Before the advent of BIMS, none could deliver six modalities in a single portable device, which can be used in any configuration for multiple levels of identification, as well as integrating into existing enterprise systems quickly and easily.

 With the intelligent use of APIs, the solution can be integrated with any backend system.
 This is a world first multi-modal, multi-functional, uniquely configurable mobile identity management solution.
 BIMS’ mobile and uniquely configurable abilities facilitate both identity enrolment and identity validation efficiently, securely and authentically at any place, any time.

 Ideco sees use cases for BIMS in all sectors where identification is relevant, including Government departments such as Home Affairs, SAPS, Metro Police, licensing, customs and border control, health services delivery and education.
 It also appeals to private sector verticals such as financial, banking, medical and mining.

 BIMS offers significant advantages for temporary installations such as election administration, surges in cross border traffic and criminal identification, due to its compact form factor and ease of installation.